 It would be safe to say that most of your customers use several devices.
 They are using your services on their phones, desktops, maybe even their smart watches or who knows, TVs.
 In fact, a Google research shows that 98% Americans switch between devices through the day.
 And a seamless experience across all these devices, sometimes within the hour, isn’t an achievement.
 It’s just the least your customers expect.
 For example, they could start a search on their phones and end up buying on their desktop, going back and forth multiple times between the two.
-Whether it’s retargeting, your notifications or the consistency of personalized offers, it all has to fall neatly in place across all channels seamlessly which is why we created this guide on cross-channel marketing best practices to make sure you always have your A-game on, no matter where your customers go.
+Whether it’s retargeting, your notifications or the consistency of personalized offers, it all has to fall neatly in place across all channels seamlessly which is why we created this guide on cross-channel digital marketing best practices to make sure you always have your A-game on, no matter where your customers go.

 1. Gather and Unify Your Data

-The backbone of any robust marketing plan is data, which is especially critical when you’re talking cross-channel marketing.
+The backbone of any robust marketing plan is data, which is especially critical when you’re talking cross-channel digital marketing.
 Take a careful long-road strategy that involves tracking browser cookies and URLs to develop detailed user profiles based on their online activity.
 Use this information to create customer personas that best define your customer segments.
 Track the emails these people have received from you and how they’ve interacted with them.

 Carefully watch open rates and click–through rates to further understand the depth of your communication.
 Track the blog posts they’ve read, the social media campaigns they’ve interacted with, PPC campaigns they’ve clicked on, social channels they subscribe to, and any interaction they’ve had with your customer service.
 Use all of this information to create a well-defined customer data platform (CDP).
 Each segment and each persona will now have a CDP that will help you craft the perfect marketing strategy for each segment on each device.